Imagineer99/Vue.js-Login-Demo/README.md

 ## Features

 - User-friendly login form.
-- The example provided is for educational purposes
+- The example provided is for educational purposes.
+- Hidden password input.
 - Demonstrates Vue.js for building interactive user interfaces.
 - A great starting point for building your authentication system.